-- ⇒ The LED light will light up and indicate the remaining battery capacity. - ⇒ If the drive system is switched on, the drive is activated as soon as the pedals are moved with sufficient force.
+If the drive system is switched on, the drive is activated as soon as the pedals are moved with sufficient force (except if the selected level of assistance is "OFF").
+The motor power is based on the level of assistance selected on the control panel.

-6.20.2 Switching off the electric drive system
+6.17.2 Switching off the electric drive system